Data driven tests

 block, to show that this code is running inDiscovery

-intentionally, and not by accident$files
+intentionally, and not by accident -

 is provided directly to-ForEach